Frequently Asked Questions

 As a general observation, however, anyone familiar with the CFL game will find our game to be immediately recognizable, with remarkably few differences, especially to the casual fan.

-What's Happening in Atom Football?
+What's Happening in U11 (Atom) Football?

 In 2015, the CDMFA came together, voting on moving away from the current full sized game (just like the Edmonton Elks play,) into a revised, age appropriate game.
 In addition to the normal association members, all levels of football came out to show their support and how critical this change is to the health of the sport: Edmonton Eskimos, University of Alberta Golden Bears, Edmonton Huskies, Edmonton Wildcats, High Schools and Football Alberta representatives were all in attendance to speak, and answer questions on the implications on our sport.